richlowe/saveargs-plugin/README.md

-# Broken save-args as a GCC plugin
+# Prototypical save-args as a GCC plugin investigation

-This doesn't work, it's here to show people things.
+This does no useful work, it's here to show people things.
 It's derived from a lot of random guesswork and googling and whatnot.
 It is by necessity GPL.

 1) It's _very_ fragile depending on optimization level, etc.
    The data always(?) lands, but the instructions that get it there won't